arkon108/AD2317/readme.md

 This is a repository for the novel I'm writing during [Nanowrimo](http://nanowrimo.org) novel writing November 2017.
 The idea is to keep the material written in a repository, commiting new work and edits separately, with weekly tagged releases of newly writen "serialized" chapters.

+Using GitHub, it's also very easy to allow people editing the text to fix typos and other mistakes by making pull requests.
+More about participation in [the collaboration section](sections/Collaboration.md).

 Table Of Contents
 ----------------------------------------------------------